 So, see below for a some Fire and Rescue Service Behavioural Styles Questionnaire examples.
 They don’t have objective ‘correct’ and ‘incorrect’ answers, so just answer honestly.
 Then, look over your responses and think about how well suited you are to the life of a firefighter.

-For even more resources on the Fire and Rescue Service selection process, visit the dedicated area of our website here.
+For even more resources on the Fire and Rescue Service selection process, and further practice behavioural questionnaire questions, download our Firefighter Tests Workbook today.

 Like How2Become on Facebook!